Efficiently simulating the work distribution of multiple identical bosons with boson sampling: Introduction

 Quantum boson sampling, a remarkably quantum computational supremacy candidate \cite{quantum-supremacy}, was proposed by Aaronson and Arkhipov in 2011 \cite{Aaronson}.
-Boson sampling emerges as a powerful paradigm to efficiently estimate the permanent of a matrix, and provides several potential practical applications in graph theory \cite{graph1,graph2}, decision and function problems \cite{Decision,Decision1}, and quantum chemistry \cite{chemistry1,chemistry2}.
-An ideal boson sampling machine can be created by injecting indistinguishable bosons into a linear optical network, then measuring and recording the photon count in each output mode by the photon-number-resolving detectors.
-The output probability distribution to be sampled is proportional to the permanent of a related sub-matrix given by the linear optical interferometer.
-The early proof-of-principle demonstration of boson sampling has been realized experimentally \cite{QBS1,QBS2,QBS3,QBS4,QBS5}.
-The calculated matrix permanent is consistent with the classical simulation.
-However, calculating the permanent of a unitary matrix on a classical computer takes the time scaling exponentially of the size of the matrix \cite{Aaronson}.
-It has been theoretically estimated that computing a 20$\times$20 (30$\times$30) matrix permanent requires billions (trillions) of operations \cite{Aaronson}, which goes beyond the capability of today's most powerful classical computer.
-But for boson sampling experiments, it is believed to be possible in a near future.
+Boson sampling emerges as a powerful paradigm to efficiently solve the output probability distribution of photons in a linear optical network, and provides several practical applications in graph theory \cite{graph1,graph2,bao2023very}, decision and function problems \cite{Decision,Decision1}, quantum chemistry \cite{chemistry1,huh2017vibronic,shen2018quantum,wang2020efficient,chemistry2}, random number generation \cite{shi2022unbiased}, and image encryption \cite{shi2023chaotic}.
+The early proof-of-principle demonstration of boson sampling has experimentally confirmed that the sampling result is related to the matrix permanent \cite{QBS1,QBS2,QBS3,QBS4,QBS5,QBS6}.
+Recently, boson samplings with tens \cite{QBS7,supremacy} or even more than a hundred of photons \cite{Interofeter} have been experimentally realized, which fully shows a quantum computational advantage over the classical computer.
+Besides, the scalable implementations of boson sampling utilizing photonic modes of trapped ions have also been proposed \cite{Ions1,Ions2}.
+Note that when the boson number is $N \leq 30$ and mode number is $\mathcal{O}(N^2)$, certainly a classical computer could simulate the output probability of boson sampling.
+But when $N$ achieves approximately 50 or larger, and mode number is approximately $\mathcal{O}(N^2)$, it would completely beyond the capability of the classical computers \cite{Aaronson}.

-Photons are considered as an outstanding candidate to realize boson sampling because of the long coherence times, single-particle level flexibility, and robustness against the decoherence.
-So far, the boson sampling machines with high-performance single-photon sources \cite{scource1,scource2,scource3} and ultra-low-loss photonic circuits \cite{Reck,Clements,2021potential} have been well-developed and they improved the multi-photon sampling rates \cite{QBS5,QBS6,QBS7}.
-In 2018, Wang \emph{et al.} proposed boson sampling with photon loss \cite{QBS6}.
-Recently, boson sampling involved 20-photon and 60-mode in a higher-dimensional Hilbert space was experimentally realized \cite{QBS7}.
-The scaling of boson sampling later reached 76 detected photons and 100 modes that demonstrated a quantum computational advantage over the classical computers \cite{supremacy}.
-Nowadays, the largest Gaussian boson sampling experiment with up to 113 photon detection events and 144 modes has been experimentally reported \cite{Interofeter}.
-Scalable implementations of boson sampling utilizing phononic modes of trapped ions have also be proposed \cite{Ions1,Ions2}.